 Also, any time I walk up the staircase by the kitchen, it always feels like someone is watching me but when I turn around no one is there.

 After many other people experienced stories like mine, we invited the Paranormal Investigators of North Dakota to come and have a look.
 They picked up multiple sounds, the same footsteps and small voices I heard.
 They also brought out this camera that is designed to track the movement of something in the room.
 It’s basically the same technology that a video game would use when it’s tracking your movements when you play the remote.

 One of the investigators stood in front of the camera and a little stick figure popped over her on the image.
 It was the video game picking up her presence based on her movements.
 It was just her there alone in the room for a while.
-Suddenly another stick figure showed up on the screen to the right of her; a smaller one, the size of a small child.
+Suddenly another stick figure showed up on the screen to the right of her; a smaller one, the size of a child.

 She stuck out her hand to see if whatever the camera was picking up would react to it.
 To our bewilderment, the tiny stick figure lifted its hand as well and touched hers.
 Just like a little kid wanting to hold their mother’s hand.

-When the investigators first came into the James Memorial Art Museum, the first thing one of them said was “I can feel how loved this place is.”
+When the investigators first came into the James Memorial Art Center museum, the first thing one of them said was “I can feel how loved this place is.”
 And that’s so true.
 This place still exists and thrives because of the volunteers who love it both past and present.
 We like to think that whatever these odd happenings are, they come from a place of love for the James.